Clock Drift¶

 Example: Synchronizing Clocks Using gPTP¶

 In this configuration, the clocks in network nodes have the same drift rates as in the previous two configurations, but they are periodically synchronized to a master clock using the Generic Precision Time Protocol (gPTP).
-The time synchronization protocol measures the delay of individual links and disseminates the clock time of the master clock on the network through a spanning tree.
+The protocol measures the delay of individual links and disseminates the clock time of the master clock on the network through a spanning tree.

 Here is the configuration:

-[Config GptpSynchronization]
+[Config RandomClockDriftGptpSync]

 description = "Clocks are periodically synchronized using gPTP"

-extends = ConstantClockDriftRate
+extends = RandomClockDrift

 *.switch*.hasGptp = true